DR. JOHN R. ZACCARDI, DVM

 As a veterinary assistant Sally can be found both on the farm and in the hospital with our veterinarians.
 Setting up, assisting and breaking down after procedures and surgeries.
 Sally will also be found in the front office assisting with month end filing and on the phones when needed.
 You just never know where you will meet Sally.

 Sally grew up on her family farm in Mount Vernon where she continues to help with their growing flower business.
 She attended Eastern Washington University where she studied chemistry and biology.

 Office and Business Staff

 Karla has been with us since 1996.
 She reviews every invoice produced by our veterinarians to help insure that they are complete and error free.
 Karla also processes payments and generates monthly billing statements and reminders.
 Karla is available to answer any billing or payment questions you may have.

 Karla and her husband Terry make their home in west Mount Vernon.
-They have two children.
-Karla enjoys running with her dogs Jack and Peanut, bicycling, playing softball, gardening and occasionally riding her horse Em.
+They have two adult children.
+Karla enjoys hiking with her dogs Jack and Peanut, bicycling, gardening and occasionally riding her horse Em.
+Puppy sitting the grand pups Ruger, Kimber and Pen is always an adventure.